Beyond Outerplanarity: Abstract

 \section{Abstract}

 We study straight-line drawings of graphs where the vertices are placed in convex position in the plane, i.e., \emph{convex drawings}.
-We consider two families of graph classes with nice convex drawings: \emph{outer $k$-planar} graphs, where each edge is crossed by at most $k$ other edges; and, \emph{outer $k$-quasi-planar} graphs where no $k$ edges can mutually cross.
+We consider two families of graph classes with convex drawings: \emph{outer $k$-planar} graphs, where each edge is crossed by at most $k$ other edges; and \emph{outer $k$-quasi-planar} graphs, where no $k$ edges can mutually cross.

-We show that the outer $k$-planar graphs are $(\lfloor\sqrt{4k+1}\rfloor+1)$-degenerate, and consequently that every outer $k$-planar graph can be $(\lfloor\sqrt{4k+1}\rfloor+2)$-colored, and this bound is tight.
-We further show that every outer $k$-planar graph has a balanced separator of size at most $2k+3$.
-For each fixed $k$, these small balanced separators allow us to test outer $k$-planarity in quasi-polynomial time, i.e., none of these recognition problems are NP-hard unless ETH fails.
+We show that the outer $k$-planar graphs are $\lfloor3.5\sqrt{k}\rfloor$-degenerate, and consequently that every outer $k$-planar graph can be colored with $\lfloor3.5\sqrt{k}\rfloor + 1$ colors.
+We further show that every outer $k$-planar graph has a balanced vertex separator of size at most $2k+3$.
+For each fixed $k$, these small balanced separators allow us to test outer $k$-planarity in quasi-polynomial time, e.g., this implies that none of these recognition problems is NP-hard unless the Exponential Time Hypothesis fails.
+We also show that the class of outer 3-quasi-planar graphs and the class of planar graphs are incomparable.

-For the outer $k$-quasi-planar graphs we discuss the edge-maximal graphs which have been considered previously under different names.
-We also construct planar 3-trees that are not outer $3$-quasi-planar.

-Finally, we restrict outer $k$-planar and outer $k$-quasi-planar drawings to \emph{closed} drawings, where the vertex sequence on the boundary is a cycle in the graph.
-For each $k$, we express \emph{closed outer $k$-planarity} and \emph{closed outer $k$-quasi-planarity} in \emph{extended monadic second-order logic}.
-Thus, since outer $k$-planar graphs have bounded treewidth, closed outer $k$-planarity is linear-time testable by Courcelle's~Theorem.
+Finally, we restrict outer $k$-planar and outer $k$-quasi-planar drawings to \emph{full} drawings (where no crossing appears on the boundary of the outer face) and to \emph{closed} drawings (where the vertex sequence on the boundary of the outer face is a Hamiltonian cycle in the graph).
+For each $k$, we express \emph{closed outer $k$-planarity} and \emph{closed outer $k$-quasi-planarity} in extended monadic second-order logic.
+Since every outer $k$-planar graph has treewidth $O(k)$, Courcelle's theorem implies that closed outer $k$-planarity is linear-time testable.
+We leverage this result to further show that full outer $k$-planarity can also be tested in linear time.